 - Pain or sensitivity around a partially erupted tooth

-One reason to remove impacted teeth sooner rather than later is that the older you get, the further your tooth roots develop and the more dense the bone holding them in place becomes.
+One reason to remove an impacted tooth sooner rather than later is that the older you get, the further your wisdom teeth roots develop and the more dense the bone holding them in place becomes.
 Removal can therefore be more difficult and lead to a longer recovery if teeth are removed later in life.

-Dentists can often perform the removal themselves in your local dental surgery.
+Dentists can often perform wisdom teeth removal themselves in your local dental surgery.
 However, more complicated cases may be referred to a specialist surgeon in hospital.
 X-rays will indicate the position of your teeth to help plan the extraction.

 Having teeth removed is never an enjoyable process, but your dentist or oral surgeon will do whatever possible to limit your discomfort.
-You'll usually receive a local anesthetic to numb the area although some surgeries are carried out under general anesthetic.
+You'll usually receive a local anesthetic to numb the area although some wisdom teeth removal surgeries are carried out under general anesthesia.
 If you're very nervous it's possible to request some kind of sedation.

 Before pulling the tooth your dentist will have to loosen it in the socket.
 He or she will do this by grasping it firmly with a dental tool and then rocking it around or twisting it.
 All you should feel is some pressure at the site.